 It crosses the characteristic of the material at its operating point.

-The following figure shows the operating point in a magnet, which is the intersection I between the characteristic of the material and the straight line of the magnetic circuit.
+The following figure shows the operating point in a magnet which is the intersection I between the characteristic of the material and the straight line of the magnetic circuit.
 One of those is called Δ.

 We are going to evaluate different straight line that come from different hypothesises